copsTvFan/cops-episode-guide/guide.md

 Aired 1991-11-02.

-**Pittsburgh, PA 6** (6:08 PM Drug Bust) Detective Eddie Brown says the task force in Homewood in the last eight days made 88 arrests, got 20 guns of the street and it's going back to the community, doing what they have to do to keep the streets clean and drug free.
+**Pittsburgh, PA 6**

+- (6:08 PM Drug Bust) Detective Eddie Brown says the task force in Homewood in the last eight days made 88 arrests, got 20 guns of the street and it's going back to the community, doing what they have to do to keep the streets clean and drug free.
 They're here to stay.
 A drug deal is on Breston Ave with 5-6 people on the edge of the city near Penn Hills.
-They catch two black guys on a concrete staircase up a hill. drive-by shooting foiled;
+They catch two black guys on a concrete staircase up a hill.
+- drive-by shooting foiled
-hit-and-run suspect apprehended.
+- hit-and-run suspect apprehended.

 ## CP-413

 Aired 1992-01-04.

-**Pittsburgh, PA 7** (12:06 AM Shooting Call) Officer Pat Logan and Officer Jimmy McGee head to a call of two people shot In the legs.
+**Pittsburgh, PA 7**

+- (12:06 AM Shooting Call) Officer Pat Logan and Officer Jimmy McGee head to a call of two people shot In the legs.
 In the last 5 days 9 people have been shot of drugs.
 Rival drugs dealers on the edge of town.
 Suspect with "cop-killing" bullets in gun; officers help confused senior.

 ## CP-414